Breanna Yde: Acting career

+Musical career

 In 2019, Yde began collaborating with pop songwriter Justin Tranter, and in 2020, she released her debut singles, "Stopped Buying Diamonds" and "BlindLife" (both co-written with Tranter) through Warner Records, under the mononym YDE.
-In December 2021, she starred as Sophia alongside Idina Menzel in a production of WILD: A Musical Becoming staged at the Loeb Drama Center by the American Repertory Theater in Cambridge, Massachusetts.
-In 2022, she began releasing new singles from her debut EP, SEND HELP, on which she serves as the executive producer and primary songwriter.
+In December 2021, she starred as Sophia alongside Idina Menzel in a production of Wild: A Musical Becoming staged at the Loeb Drama Center by the American Repertory Theater in Cambridge, Massachusetts.
+In 2022, she began releasing new singles from her debut EP, Send Help, on which she serves as the executive producer and primary songwriter.
 The EP was released on September 9, 2022, via Warner Records.